-The project area is an important travel corridor for the Boulder community and the University of Colorado Boulder:
+30th Street and Colorado Avenue is one of the busiest intersections in Boulder.
+It is an important travel corridor for the community, including the University of Colorado Boulder:

-- 30,000 cars and 1,500 bicyclists and pedestrians travel through the intersection in a typical day
+- 30,000 cars and 1,500 bicyclists and pedestrians travel through the intersection in a typical day.

-- 86 collisions took place between 2012-2016, 18 of those involving bicyclists
+- 86 collisions took place between 2012-2016, 18 of those involving bicyclists.

 - The existing on-street bicycle facilities create a high level of stress for many bicyclists.
 This leads some bicyclists to ride on the sidewalk instead, which is a common cause of crashes in Boulder.